kevinyswong/kevinyswong.github.io/index.md

   <br>

-  Moderation in all endeavors may well be a noble aspiration, but we are concerned less with facades and public preaching, less with virtuous signaling and conforming principles, less with lofty words that we promote but do not ourselves believe, less with inhibitions and guilt and hypocrisy, and ask
+  Moderation in all endeavors may well be a noble aspiration, but we are concerned less with facades and public preaching, less with virtue signaling and conformist principles, less with lofty words that we promote but do not ourselves enact, less with inhibitions and guilt and hypocrisy, and ask
   directly: what do we want out of life?
 How do we reconcile moderation with our corrupt impulses, our mortal preoccupations, our base self-interest?
 One desires and wishes, one longs and searches, one travails and attains, yet we find no contentment or satisfaction, all our effort and struggle gone in vain, the grass on the other side always greener.
 How should we resolve this dilemma, then?
-I ask: what if this is not a binary choice?
-Let us suggest an alternative
-  approach: instead of choosing one to the exclusion of the other, what if we assert that we desire everything?
+I ask: what if this is not a binary choice between wanting and its negation?
+Let us suggest an alternative approach: instead of choosing one to the exclusion of the other, what if we assert that we desire everything?
 What if we acknowledge that we can here engage in frenzy and energy and there partake in peace and serenity?
 What if we accept our fickle human nature and embrace our myriad cravings?
 What if we desire to be everywhere at the same time?
 The food, the people, the journey, the intellectual sublime, the musical variations, the cathartic sways, the scorching fire and excitement, the roaring seas on the high tide, and then desert, camel, the still sand; people come and go as do we, but for a time a wanderer can blend in with the multi-generational locals of a remote town, to return to the bustling crowds of sensory multitudes, culture, coincidence.
 What if fulfillment lies not in stillness with any one choice but in a continual movement through all choices?

   <br>